-All building elements of the Vision Built Steel Frame Building System can be readily designed to incorporate the required thickness of insulation to meet a wide range of required elemental U-values.
-The elemental U-values are calculated using the elemental heat loss method calculations for walls as per TGD to Part L of the Building Regulations (see Section 4.2 and Table 5).
+All building elements of the Vision Built Steel Frame Building System can be readily designed to incorporate the required thickness of insulation to meet a wide range of required elemental Uvalues.
+The elemental U-values are calculated using the elemental heat loss method calculations for walls as per TGD to Part L of the Building Regulations 1997 to 2017 (see Section 4.2 and Table 5).